-When is the next total solar eclipse in North America? | EarthSky.org
+EarthSky | When is the next total solar eclipse in North America?

-Check out the map above.
-It shows all the total solar eclipses taking place in North America during the 21st century.
+The map above shows all the total solar eclipses taking place in North America during the 21st century.
 You can see that the next total eclipse for North America will occur on April 8, 2024.

-This might make it seem as if eclipses are somewhat rare, when, in fact, they’re not.
+This might make it seem as if total solar eclipses are somewhat rare, when, in fact, they’re not.
 They happen about every 18 months as seen from somewhere in the world.
-However, for any given spot on Earth’s surface, total solar eclipses don’t happen very often, if even within a person’s lifetime.
+However, for any given spot on Earth’s surface, total solar eclipses don’t happen very often, if even during a person’s lifetime.
 The fact is, you might have to travel to see an eclipse.

 The next total solar eclipse will cover three countries, including 11 U.S. states and five Canadian provinces (if you count the northwestern tip of Nova Scotia).
-It will start in Mexico, travel across Texas, and then continue north-north-east, taking turns between the U.S. and Canada in the northeast before it exits the continent over Newfoundland.
-If the weather is benign, this promises to be an even better eclipse – in terms of length of totality (the time the sun is covered) – because the path of totality will be wider than that of the eclipse of 2017.
+It will start in Mexico, travel across Texas, and then continue north-northeast, taking turns between the U.S. and Canada in the northeast before it exits the continent over Newfoundland.
+If the weather is benign, this promises to be an even better eclipse – in terms of length of totality (the time the sun is covered) – than the total eclipse of 2017, because the path of totality will be wider.

 In addition to total eclipses, there are other sorts of solar eclipses.
-There are partial solar eclipses, where only a part of the sun is covered, and annular solar eclipses, where the moon is a bit further away from us in its orbit and consequently appears too small to cover the sun completely.
-In an annular eclipse, the sun appears in a ring or annulus around the moon; that’s why these sorts of eclipses are also known as ring eclipses.
-There are also hybrid eclipses, that look like a total or an annular eclipse, depending on the location of the observer.
+There are partial solar eclipses, where only a part of the sun is covered, and annular solar eclipses, where the moon is a bit farther away from us in its orbit and consequently appears too small to cover the sun completely.
+In an annular eclipse, the sun appears in a ring or annulus around the moon; that’s why this sort of eclipse is also known as a ring eclipse.

+There are also hybrid eclipses, which look like a total or an annular eclipse, depending on the location of the observer.
 Then, of course, there are eclipses of the moon.
 One or another of these different eclipses is likely to occur in a location near you, within not too long of a time span!

-Once you have seen one total solar eclipse, it’s not unlikely you’ll want to catch another.
-There were two opportunities recently, both in South America, on July 2, 2019 and December 14, 2020.
-The Covid-19 pandemic probably thwarted many a travel plan for the latter one.
-But there will be more!
-Below is a map from Michael Zeiler’s eclipse-maps.com, which can act as a travel planner for the keen eclipse chaser.
+Once you see one total solar eclipse, it’s likely you’ll want to catch another.
+The next total solar eclipse is April 20, 2023, and it’s a hybrid eclipse.
+Totality is only visible in a very narrow path over Indonesia, Australia and Papua New Guinea.
+Below is a map from Michael Zeiler’s Eclipse-Maps.com, which can act as a travel planner for the keen eclipse chaser.

 Look here for a complete list of solar eclipses between the years 2015-2030.